guildai/guild.ai/pages/index.md

     <p style="margin-bottom:0">Traditional experiment management
       frameworks require that you modify your training scripts to use their APIs for getting hyperparameters, logging output, and writing files.
 Guild requires no such changes.
-It works with your existing scripts as an external command line tool, using standard operating systems conventions to provide
-      hyperparameters and capture results.</p>
+It <strong>runs your unmodified training scripts</strong> as an external command line tool, using standard operating systems conventions to provide hyperparameters and capture results.</p>
   </div>
 </div>